5 Ways to Pull Equity Out of Your Home

 How to Get Equity Out of Your Home

-If you’ve made up your mind to extract some equity from your home, the process looks something like this:
+If you’ve made up your mind to extract some equity from your home, this is typically the process:

 To figure out how much equity is in your home, start with a good estimate of your home’s market value.
 A real estate agent or assessor can provide this for you.
 Online estimates can get close, but they won’t be as accurate.
 The more accurate (and unbiased) an estimate you can get, the better you’ll be able to gauge how much equity you have.
 Use the formula from above (home value – your mortgage = estimated equity).